Instagram, Pinterest, Twitter, and Facebook…

 • how a potential customer can get in contact with you.

 You should be able to prove that you are capable of fostering and cultivating a loyal online following.
 Bonus points if you can prove that that following has converted into paying clients and customers.

 Your new client will want to know that they will get their return on investment if they decide to work with you, so having the stats of the type of growth you are capable of achieving is important to have on hand.
 Use apps like iconosquare or twitter analytics to portray the type of growth you are capable of achieving for your clients.

-If you’ve already had past clients, or people who you have helped with their social media, reach out to them for testimonials, as your future clients will likely want to see proven results of what you are capable of.
+If you’ve already had past clients or people who you have helped with their social media, reach out to them for testimonials, as your future clients will likely want to see proven results of what you are capable of.

-Getting your first 1000, 2000, and 10 thousand followers on any platform is no easy feat, so don’t guarantee your clients that you can do something that you’re not capable of, or have not done before.
+Getting your first 1000, 2000, and 10 thousand followers on any platform are no easy feat, so don’t guarantee your clients that you can do something that you’re not capable of, or have not done before.

 If you do not deliver, you could end up with bad reviews, no referrals, and even potentially angry comments on your own social media platforms.